Andrew Gilding

-Andrew Gilding (born 7 December 1970) is an English professional darts player who plays in events of the Professional Darts Corporation (PDC).
-He made his television debut in 2011.
-He won his maiden televised title at the 2023 UK Open.
+Andrew John Gilding (born 7 December 1970) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+Nicknamed "Goldfinger", Gilding won his maiden PDC title at the 2023 UK Open, becoming the oldest man to win a major event title in his debut PDC final appearance.
+He also made the semi-finals at the 2015 UK Open and is a two-time World Matchplay quarter-finalist.
+Gilding has finished as the runner-up at five ranking events on the PDC Pro Tour.

 Career

-A former butcher and factory worker, Gilding made his television debut at the 2011 UK Open at the Reebok Stadium in Bolton as a pub qualifier.
-He defeated Brendan Dolan, Matt Clark, Andy Hamilton before losing 9–2 to Mark Hylton in the last 32 earning himself £2,000 in the process.
+A former butcher and factory worker, Gilding was a relative latecomer to darts; he started playing in his 30s as part of a pub team.
+He made his television debut at the 2011 UK Open at the Reebok Stadium in Bolton as a pub qualifier.
+He defeated Brendan Dolan, Matt Clark and Andy Hamilton before losing 9–2 to Mark Hylton in the last 32 earning himself £2,000 in the process.

 Gilding's best result of 2012 was getting to the quarter-finals at the UK Open Qualifier 7 at the NIA Community Hall, Birmingham defeating Joe Cullen, Scott Rand, Mark Hylton and Simon Whitlock before losing 6–3 to Kevin Painter.
 He headed into 2013 ranked world number 73.
 Gilding failed to qualify for the 2013 UK Open as he finished 142nd on the Order of Merit, outside of the top 96 who claimed their places.
 In October, he reached his first semi-final in a PDC ranking event at the tenth Players Championship of the year.
 Gilding saw off the likes of Dave Chisnall and 2008 BDO World Championship winner Mark Webster before losing 6–2 to five-time world champion Raymond van Barneveld.
 However, at the end of the year his tour card status expired and Gilding was ranked 78th in the world, outside the top 64 who remain on the tour.
 He entered Q School in an attempt to regain his place and was successful on the first day by beating Jamie Bain 5–0 in his last match.